a3magic3pocket/png-to-jpg/README.md

 # png-to-jpg
-Convert png file to jpg
+Convert png file to jpg.
+if jpg exists, jpg will be smaller.

 ## How to run
 - ```bash